Classes begin for each DNP cohort in August (Fall semester) and January (Spring semester). Applications are reviewed in the order received.

 February 1 – These applications receive priority consideration.

-July 1 – We have openings for Fall 2021 and accept applications until our final application deadline, when space is available.
+July 1 – We accept applications until our final application deadline.

-- Boise State’s DNP is available to nurses practicing in all states, except Georgia, Louisiana, Tennessee, and West Virginia.
+- Boise State’s DNP is available to nurses practicing in all states.

 - Admission to Boise State’s Graduate College is required, but admission to the Graduate College does not guarantee admission to the DNP Program.
 Please direct any questions about the Graduate College application to firstname.lastname@example.org or 208-426-GRAD (4723).